Sudan Pet Passport & Import Regulations

 Dogs must be vaccinated for the following: Distemper, Hepatitis, Leptospirosis, Parovirus and Parainfluenza.
 Cats must be vaccinated for the followng: Feline panleukopenia (Distemper), Viral Rhinotracheitis, Calicivirus, and Leukemia

-A Veterinary Health Certificate for Sudan must be completed by a licensed veterinarian in your originating country just prior to travel.
-We recommend that a USDA or CFIA-accredited veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If there is a Consulate for Sudan in your country, you should contact them to confirm that the form does not require endorsement.
+A pet health certificate for Sudan must be issued by a licensed veterinarian in your originating country just prior to travel.
+If there is a Consulate or Embassy for Sudan in your country, you should contact them to confirm that the form does not require endorsement.

 An import permit is not required when entering Sudan with a personal pet.